Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: PROBLEM FORMULATION

-\begin{remark} We note that in this paper, we consider \mgs defined in terms of positional contexts, i.e., the output of a monitor depends only on the current context.
-Such contexts are common in \acps, e.g., operational domains \cite{saesae} are usually defined in terms of current environmental conditions, constellation of traffic, etc. Our results show that the positional setting studied provides rich theoretical insights and highlights key challenges, giving a foundation for more state-based settings.
-We note, though, that, typically, monitors in CPS operate over a bounded history, which then can be reduced to the positional setting.
-The study of state-full contexts is left for future work. \end{remark}
+\begin{remark} We note that we consider \mgs defined in terms of positional contexts, i.e., the output of a monitor depends only on the current context.
+Such contexts are common in \acps, e.g., operational design domains are usually defined in terms of current environmental conditions, constellation of traffic, etc. \cite{saesae}.
+Contexts defined in terms of a bounded history of events can be reduced to the positional setting. \end{remark}

-A \mgs thus follows the concept of the well-known Simplex architecture \cite{simplex}, where a decision module is used at runtime to choose between an optimal, yet not necessarily verified controller (in our case between several optimal controllers), and a verified safe controller.
-Assuming one of the controllers in an \mgs is a verified safe-controller, the policy plays the role of a decision module, but one that based on a certain context defined in terms of environment features and system state decides which controller out of many optimal controllers should be used to control the system, before deciding to switch to the safe controller.
+An \mgs follows the concept of the well-known Simplex architecture \cite{simplex}, where a decision module is used at runtime to choose between an optimal, yet not necessarily verified controller (in our case, between several of those), and a verified safe controller.
+Assuming one of the controllers in an \mgs is a verified safe-controller, the policy plays the role of a decision module, but one that, based on a certain context defined in terms of environment features and system state, decides which controller out of many optimal controllers should be used to control the system, before deciding to switch to the safe controller.

-\textit{Specifications.} We define the semantics of an \mgs $\mathcal S$ by its set of executions traces $\traces{\mathcal S} = \{ \tau^1 \dots \tau^k \in (\mathbb D^{\vsys \cup \venv})^* \mid \tau^1_{\vsys} = \iota \text{ and } \forall 1<i\leq k.~ \tau^i_{\vsys} = \pi(\tau^{i-1}_{\vcont}) (\tau^{1}_{\vsys} \dots \tau^{i-1}_{\vsys})\} $.
+\textit{Specifications.} We define the semantics of an \mgs $\mathcal S$ by its set of executions traces $\traces{\mathcal S} = \{ \tau^1 \dots \tau^k \in (\mathbb D^{\vsys \cup \venv})^* \mid \tau^1_{\vsys} = \iota \wedge \forall 1<i\leq k.~ \tau^i_{\vsys} = \pi(\tau^{i-1}_{\vcont}) (\tau^{1}_{\vsys} \dots \tau^{i-1}_{\vsys})\} $.
 We define the safety of a system in terms of finite trace specifications \cite{checkingfinitetraces}, i.e., a set of finite traces from which the system traces should not deviate.
 A specification is thus a set $\varphi \subseteq (\mathbb D^{\vsys \cup \venv})^*$.
 We say that a trace $\tau \in \traces{\mathcal S}$ satisfies $\varphi$, denoted $\tau \models \varphi$ if and only if $\tau \in \varphi$.
 We further say, that $\mathcal S$ satisfies $\varphi$, denoted $\mathcal S \models \varphi$, if $\forall \tau \in \traces{S}.~ \tau \models \varphi$.